duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

                        the flashed device The default is: quackquack --wifi             default: duckietown:quackquack
     --country          default: US
+    --type             The type of your device.
+E.g. `duckiebot`.
+    --configuration    The configuration of your robot.
+This is associated with `--type` option.
+E.g. `DB-beta`.

 If you plan on connecting with the Duckiebot over different networks (e.g. at home and in class), you can list them like that (note there should be no space after the commas):